priyalpat721/EasyAnimatorCode/readme2.txt

 - The visual view is implemented in the class VisualView that 'has a' Canvas that 'has a' ShapesPanel.

 This method calls 'showMessage' to popup an error message if the animator model is empty.

+We added a two new methods to our model implementation and changed a data structure:
+- 'toString' that returns a string representation of the animation with the speed
+- 'getTotalTime' that returns the total time of display of the animation
+- changed our log of created shapes (logOfShapes) from a Hashmap to a List to maintain order

 6) If the program needs to output a file, it calls the method 'createFile' that creates the file and returns its name.
 'showMessage' is called again to popup a plain message communicating the success or failure of the operation.